 Cablecars over Ōwakudani—”Great Boiling Valley”—and the active sulfur vents and mines there; the “Emperor of Japan”, Mount Fuji and a “pirate ship” ferry over Lake Ashi.

-Our last dinner at Kansuiro followed by some good-natured table tennis, gaming, and tending bar in the ryokan‘s arcade.
+Our last dinner at Kansuiro followed by some good-natured table tennis, playing some game apps that pay real money, and tending bar in the ryokan‘s arcade.

 A few parting shots of the ryokan interior and the onsen (hot springs) in our room; some artwork on in the halls; and our final breakfast, featuring some excellent tofu balls.